 A hearing will be held with a CSEA administrative hearing officer, and this hearing officer will issue a decision following the administrative hearing.
 If you wish to object to the review and adjustment hearing decision, you can submit your written objection to the court that issued the original order within 14 days from the issuance of the CSEA decision.

 While your case is pending before the court or the CSEA, the law requires you to keep paying support at the old amount.
 Otherwise, you will have to pay any back payments due.

 Another way to request a child support modification is to file a motion in court.
 The motion should be filed with:

-- If the original order was from CSEA and not a court, the motion should be filed with the Juvenile court in the same county as the CSEA that issued the order.
+- If the original order was from a CSEA and not a court, the motion should be filed with the juvenile court in the same county as the CSEA that issued the order.

 If you want to go to court, you should:

 - Complete the paperwork.
-Use the statewide forms to modify a child support order here.
+Use the statewide forms to modify a child support order.
 Check with your local court to see if they require additional forms.